 The metal liner of the R3 Acetabular is made of cobalt and chromium.
 The SMF and Redapt have titanium coatings and use cobalt-chromium neck stems.
 Cobalt-chromium implants have been shown to release metal ions into the body, and studies have revealed that chromium and cobalt ions are carcinogens linked to blood poisoning and genotoxicity (DNA damage).

 The ions can cause local tissue reactions that destroy muscle and bone and spread to other organs.
 Cobalt has also been linked to cardiomyopathy, or heart muscle disease.
 The deterioration of bone and muscle around the implant can lead to loosening and device failure.
-All of these complications have been known to lead to metallosis, also known as metal poisoning.

 In response to the unexpected complications, people harmed by Smith & Nephew hip implants have filed lawsuits against the company.
 The plaintiffs allege that Smith & Nephew failed to adequately test the implants, and it failed to warn of the risks associated with the devices.
 Several plaintiffs have requested federal courts to consolidate the cases to a single court.